The French really do win at lifestyle. One of the essentials of the good life in France is that they work to live, not live to work.

 In other words, there are rich and poor in France, but the poor are less miserable and the rich not as extravagantly wealthy as in the U.S. (If this post seems simplistic, it’s because it is a blog post, not a book.
 For the book, check out “Capital in the Twenty-First Century” by French economist Thomas Piketty.)

-The way to measure this is called the Gini index, with zero being absolute inequality (a few rich have everything and everybody else is destitute) to 1 being absolute equality (no rich, no poor, everybody gets the same thing).
-Obviously neither extreme is good—one is pretty much slavery and the other gives no incentives.
-You want some incentives but nothing crazy.
+The way to measure this is called the Gini index, with zero being absolute equality (no rich, no poor, everybody gets the same thing) to one being absolute inequality (a few rich have everything and everybody else is destitute).
+Obviously neither extreme is good—the first gives no incentives while the second is pretty much slavery.
+You want some incentives but not extreme greed, so the lower the number the better.
 In Chile and Mexico, the indexes for 2014 (latest year) are 0.465 and 0.459, respectively.
 Both countries have rich elites and large poor populations.

 There are a lot of reasons why life in France is good.
 Socialized medicine is a major factor.
 Workers pay about 8% and employers kick in about 13% more–so folks with big salaries pay more than folks earning the SMIC; the rates aren’t set according to your health.
 You don’t lose your health insurance if you lose your job because coverage is universal.
 In addition, low-income families get help, with public preschool starting at age two (that’s a benefit for rich and poor families), benefits for children and subsidies for nannies/daycare.